-Safer working practice - All school staff and volunteers should take care not to place themselves in a vulnerable position with a child forms part of our School's compulsory training for all staff and volunteers.
-Click here for further information: https://www.saferrecruitmentconsortium.org/GSWP%20May%202019%20final.pdf.

-Managing allegations against staff and volunteers - Any allegation against a member of staff or volunteer, as described below, must be reported to the headteacher without delay, unless the Headteacher is the subject of the allegation - when the chair of governors must be informed.
-Where a member of staff or volunteer may have:
+- 7.2 Safer working practice - All school staff and volunteers should take care not to place themselves in a vulnerable position with a child.
+Whitmore's Staff Code of Conduct and forms part of our School's compulsory training for all staff and volunteers.
+Click here for further guidance Professional and Personnel Relationships(saferrecruitmentconsortium.org) - 7.3 Managing allegations against staff and volunteers - Any allegation against a member of staff or volunteer, as described below, must be reported to the Headteacher without delay.